ANLAB-KAIST/usnet_sockets/README.md

 See the TODO section for lacking features that some programs may need.
 Unsafe Rust code is used for packet transfer with netmap, macvtap syscalls, and file descriptor handover.
 Read Chapter 3 of the thesis which reasons about the threat model and L2 handling as trusted code base.

+Netmap support is an optional build feature.
+It can be used for direct NIC access or for faster IPC channels to usnetd through netmap pipes instead of Unix domain sockets.

 ## Porting Rust code

 It is recommendable to introduce support for usnet_sockets through conditional compilation with a build feature flag.